Current measures to protect taxi, private-hire drivers from Covid-19 sufficient: Amy Khor

-SINGAPORE - Current measures to protect taxi and private-hire drivers when ferrying possible Covid-19-positive patients are sufficient, and there is no need for drivers to put on full personal protective equipment, Senior Minister of State for Transport Amy Khor said in Parliament on Wednesday (Nov 3).
+SINGAPORE - Current measures to protect taxi and private-hire drivers ferrying possible Covid-19-positive patients are sufficient, and there is no need for them to don full personal protective equipment, said Senior Minister of State for Transport Amy Khor on Wednesday (Nov 3).

-She was answering parliamentary questions posed by Ms Yeo Wan Ling (Pasir Ris-Punggol GRC) and Mr Liang Eng Hwa (Bukit Panjang),who asked what measures are being taken to protect point-to-point drivers, in light of the new Covid-19 protocols which advise patients waiting for their polymerase chain reaction test results to return home via private transport; and if these vehicles are kept sanitised and safe.
+She was responding to Ms Yeo Wan Ling (Pasir Ris-Punggol GRC) and Mr Liang Eng Hwa (Bukit Panjang) on the adequacy of measures taken to protect point-to-point drivers, given new protocols that advise patients waiting for their polymerase chain reaction (PCR) test results to take private transport home.

 Patients should inform their drivers about their health status, Dr Khor said.